for up to £100 off any package this winter. Lock in your ski trip from just £99 deposit.

 Read More Read Less

-Facilities in Meribel
+Facilities in Méribel

-Meribel has all the facilities you need for a stress-free ski holiday.
+Méribel has all the facilities you need for a stress-free ski holiday.
 The village offers plenty of reputable ski hire shops and experienced ski instructors that make it easy for beginners to start learning the basics or less confident intermediates to fine-tune their skills.
-Once you’ve had your fill of snow-time for the day, Meribel also has a variety of fun and slightly “niche” activities, like ice skating, tandem flights and spa sessions, to keep you entertained.
+Once you’ve had your fill of snow-time for the day, Méribel also has a variety of fun and slightly “niche” activities, like ice skating, tandem flights and spa sessions, to keep you entertained.
 There are also plenty of bars and restaurants serving up food and refreshments that are sure to hit the spot after an exhausting day.

 Read More Read Less

-Facilities for Children in Méribel
+Facilities for children in Meribel

-Why choose a ski holiday to Meribel with Erna Low?
+Why choose a ski holiday to Méribel with Erna Low?

 Experience and service: We offer you a one-stop shop for everything you could possibly need for a ski holiday.